DaniBis/doWhat-2.0/docs/migrations_025-031_validation.md

-# Migrations 025–035 Validation Checklist
+# Migrations 025–037 Validation Checklist

-_Last updated: 10 Dec 2025_
+_Last updated: 12 Dec 2025_

 This note captures the verification steps for the recent Supabase schema work:

 - Attendance + saved activities (025–034)
-- Social Sweat core foundations (035)
+- Social Sweat core + reliability pledge foundations (035–037)

 Use it when promoting changes to staging or production so we can prove migrations ran in order, seed helpers completed, and rollback files are on hand.